Jeff Rohrman: Player

-Rohrman began his collegiate career at Bethany Lutheran College where he was a junior college All American his sophomore season.
+Rohrman began his collegiate career at Bethany Lutheran College, where he was a junior college All-American his sophomore season.
 In 2008, Bethany Lutheran inducted Rohrman into the school's Athletic Hall of Fame.
-He then transferred to the University of Wisconsin–Milwaukee in 1984 where he finished his final two years of college eligibility.
-While at UW–Milwaukee, he was team captain, and was voted team MVP following his senior season.
-Rohrman earned a bachelor’s degree in zoology from Wisconsin-Milwaukee in 1986 and his master's degree in physical education and sports administration from Minnesota State University, Mankato in 1991.
+He then transferred to the University of Wisconsin–Milwaukee in 1984, where he finished his final two years of college eligibility.
+While at UW-Milwaukee, he was team captain and was voted team MVP following his senior season.
+Rohrman earned a bachelor's degree in zoology from Wisconsin-Milwaukee in 1986 and his master's degree in physical education and sports administration from Mankato State College in 1991.

 Rohrman was invited to the 1986 Olympic Soccer Festival in Houston.
-In 1986 and 1987, he played for the Milwaukee Wave of the American Indoor Soccer Association and for Real Santa Barbara of the Western Soccer League in 1989.
+In 1986 and 1987, he played for the Milwaukee Wave of the American Indoor Soccer Association and Real Santa Barbara of the Western Soccer League in 1989.

 Coach

 In 1990, Rohrman began his coaching career as head coach of Bethany Lutheran College.
-He then spent several seasons as an assistant women’s soccer coach at the U.S. Naval Academy.
-Rohrman also worked as an intern for the U.S. Olympic Committee where he coordinated the competition for the U-20 National Team.
-He was then the top assistant at the University of Maryland, College Park for seven years.
+He then spent several seasons as an assistant women's soccer coach at the U.S. Naval Academy.
+Rohrman also worked as an intern for the U.S. Olympic Committee, where he coordinated the competition for the U-20 National Team.
+He was then the top assistant at the University of Maryland, College Park, for seven years.